 The header for the POST data should have the following format.
-Replace the items in bold with user- and command-specific information.
+Replace the items in brackets with user- and command-specific information.

 Following this header should be one blank line followed by the XML document that contains the OpenSRS command data.
 The header combined with the XML makes up the packet that is sent to OpenSRS to execute your command.